-This three-week workshop is a set of seminars and labs.
+This pre-fall workshop is a set of seminars and labs.
 One explores architecture through the design technology of its production.
 The second introduces current themes and debates in contemporary design practices and related disciplines.
 The ambition is to extend the genetic and generic material of Chicago--its history of technical invention, landscape fabrication, infrastructural ingenuity, and lifestyle production--to current disciplinary projects.

 Fall and Spring: Position